CrzyMan/Block-Man/README.md

   This should greatly reduce the amount of code and calculations.
 - Level Win recognition.
 - Switch level after win (tbd after level win recognition).

+FUTURE PLANS:
+- Make a 3D first/third person version of the game.